Causality Across Languages (CAL): Datooga

 is used rather than for the voiceless uvular stop.
 Datooga is a tonal language but the transcriptions do not (yet) contain tone marking.

-The data for this deposit was collected by Alice Mitchell in April and May 2016.
+The data for this collection was collected by Alice Mitchell in April and May 2016.
 All recordings were made at the IM Hotel in Haydom, Manyara Region, Tanzania.

 Acknowledgement and citation